Martin-dev-prog/badger-orders/README.md

 Returns the Stripe payment session URL to the frontend for redirection, enabling smooth payment processing.

 ✅ Webhook Listener:
 Implements a /webhook endpoint to listen for Stripe payment completion events (checkout.session.completed).
-This is where Printful order fulfillment can be triggered (currently marked as TODO).
+This moves the puchase money to the Link bank account to enable  fuds to purchase Printful order fulfillment can be triggered.

 ✅ Product Data Fetching:
 Provides routes to fetch product data directly from the Printful API.